-3.2 SITE PREPARATION
+3.2 - Site Preparation

 - Locate the mounting area as close as possible to the transfer switch and fuel supply. - Leave adequate room around the area for service access (check local code), and place high enough to keep rising water from reaching the generator. - Choose an open space that will provide adequate and unobstructed airflow. - Place the unit so air vents won't become clogged with leaves, grass, snow or debris.
-Make sure exhaust fumes will not enter the building through eaves, windows, ventilation fans or other air intakes (see the "Site Selection" section). - Select the type of base, gravel or concrete, as desired or as required by local laws or codes.
+Make sure exhaust fumes will not enter the building through eaves, windows, ventilation fans or other air intakes (see the "Site Selection" section). - Select the type of base, such as but not limited to gravel or concrete, as desired or as required by local laws or codes.
 Verify your local requirements before selecting.

-3.2.1 CRUSHED STONE OR GRAVEL
+3.2.1- Material Sufficient for Level Installation

 Dig a rectangular area approximately 5 in (127 mm) deep and about 6 in (152 mm) longer and wider than the footprint of the generator.
-Cover with polyurethane film, if desired, and fill with pea gravel or crushed stone.
-Compact and level the stone.
+Fill with 4 in (102 mm) of pea gravel, crushed stone or any other non-combustible material sufficient for level installation, or on a concrete pad.
+Compact and level the material.
 A concrete pad can be poured if desired or required.
 The pad should be 4-5 in (102-127 mm) thick and extend 6 in (152 mm) beyond the outside of the generator in all directions.